siyuduan2023/DictionaryApp/README.md

 # About
 I use an external API ([Dictionary API](https://dictionaryapi.dev/)) to create a dictionary APP.
-This is a practice project when learning API with SoC full-stack development BootCamp.<br>
+This is a practice project when learning API with SoC full-stack development BootCamp.<br><br>
-Input a word and click the search button.
-The outcome includes the word, part of speech (pos), pronunciations (sound), and meaning.
+How: Input a word and click the search button.
+The outcome includes the word, part of speech (pos), pronunciations (sound), and meaning.<br><br>
+Outcome:
+- Gets data from the Dictionary API using fetch
+- Displays the data on the page using DOM manipulation
+- Design UX/UI
 <br><br><br>

 # The given task